Cimerwa Cement Limited

-The factory uses imported coal from Malawi and Tanzania, to fuel its kilns.

 History

 The company was established in 1982, with capacity of 50,000 metric tonnes annually.
 It was managed by a Chinese company, CBMC, under a "build-own-operate-transfer" model.
 During the 1994 Rwandan genocide, plant operations were suspended and 53 employees died.
 In 2001, plant capacity was increased to 100,000 metric tonnes annually.

 In 2006, Cimerwa was privatized under the Rwanda Investment Group.
 Ownership transferred to several Rwanda-based institutions.
 PPC Limited acquired a 51 percent ownership in Cimerwa, for US$69.4 million in 2013.
 In 2015, the company assumed a new corporate identity to reflect the new ownership.